yandex-cloud/docs/en/compute/operations/dedicated-host/running-host-group-vms.md

 # Creating a VM in a group of dedicated hosts

-A created VM will be linked to one of the [dedicated hosts](../../concepts/dedicated-host.md) in the group.
-When the VM is stopped, it won't be available on the group hosts, and when it's restarted, it may be linked to a different host from the group.
+The VM you create will be linked to one of the [dedicated hosts](../../concepts/dedicated-host.md) in the group.
+When the VM is stopped, it will not be available on the group hosts, and when it is restarted, it may be linked to a different host from the group.

-If you don't have a group of dedicated hosts, [create](create-host-group.md) one.
+If you do not have a group of dedicated hosts, [create](create-host-group.md) one.

 To create a VM: